Get the Skills to Become a Level II Dental Assistant

 Delivered by industry experts, our comprehensive program combines classroom theory and clinical practice in our fully equipped on-site dental clinic.
 During your training, you will also work with real dental patients.
 And in your end of program Practicum, you will complete your training working in a busy dental practice.
 As a successful graduate you will enter the professional world with confidence after gaining so much “real world” experience working with actual patients.

-This program is currently being offered in: Surrey.
+This program is currently being offered on-campus in: Surrey

 This program has been reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.

 What is the Role of a Level II Dental Assistant?

 There is never a dull day in the office for a Dental Assistant.
 That’s because their role is super versatile.
 Dental Assistants do everything from taking x-rays to teeth impressions.
 They perform tasks on patients independently and assist the Dentist or Hygienist during specific procedures.
 Beyond that, they do administrative work too.